dblanding/cadviewer/README.md

 # cadviewer
 Simple 3D CAD app using PythonOCC and PyQt5

+Jan 17, 2020: Got construction lines (on the toolbar) working.
+Also got fillet and shell working.
+Measure pt_to_pt distance and edge_length (on the calculator) are now working.

 Jan 16, 2020: Updated 'bottle demo' and added it to the menu bar, enabling step by step building of the OCC Classic Bottle.